BayardRock/MITIE-Dot-Net/README.md

 MITIE-Dot-Net
 =============

-A Nice .NET Wrapper for the MITIE Information Extraction Library
+A Nice .NET Wrapper for the MITIE Information Extraction Library (Written in F#, but fully C# compatible)

 The original project is here: https://github.com/mit-nlp/MITIE